-Visitor use of the park (3.3 million in 2004) continues and these people are expected to continue to spend approximately \$90 million at tourism related businesses in the fourcounty region.
+Park visitors (3.1 million in 2005) (3.3 million in 2004) are would be expected continue to account for major expenditures for goods and service at tourism-related businesses in the four-county region.
 These visitor use related expenditures would in turn generate nearly \$29 million in direct personal income (wages and salaries) for area residents and also support approximately 1,900 jobs in tourism and tourism related businesses.

-Projected annual expenditures and employment at the park would increase.
-These changes are important for the park but they would have only a minor positive long-term impact on the regional economy.

-Several gateway communities would receive minor to moderate benefits, which might be long term, due to increased sales associated with increases in visitor use of some areas of the park.
+The overall impacts would be comparable in magnitude to those under alternative A, but projected annual expenditures and employment at the park would increase.
+These changes would be important for the park but would be a minor positive long-term impact on the regional economy.
+Impacts on the economies of gateway communities would most likely be minor to moderate over the long term. due to increased sales associated with increases in visitor use of some areas of the park.